locationtech/geomesa/docs/user/upgrade.rst

 NiFi Processors
 ---------------

-The GeoMesa NiFi processors have been split out into separate nar files for each supported back-end database.
-Additionally, there are separate nar files for HBase 1.4/2.2 and Accumulo 1.9/2.0, respectively.
+The GeoMesa NiFi processors have been updated to NiFi 11 and split out into separate ``nar`` files for each supported back-end database.
+Additionally, there are separate ``nar`` files for HBase 1.4/2.2 and Accumulo 1.9/2.0, respectively.
 The processor classes and configurations have also changed.
 See :ref:`nifi_bundle` for details.

 Dependency Updates
 ------------------